-The speedometer is activated when one of the buttons is pressed or an impulse comes from the wheel speed sensor.
+The combination instrument is activated when one of the buttons is pressed or an impulse comes from the wheel speed sensor.

 Display test

 To enable you to check that the display is functioning properly, all display segments light up briefly.